openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 .# Abstract

-This specification defines an API for the issuance of verifiable Credentials.
+This specification defines an API for the issuance of Verifiable Credentials.

 {mainmatter}